pmbrown1055/Windows-Machine-Learning/Tools/WinMLRunner/README.md

 Run a model on the CPU with the input bound to the GPU and loaded as an RGB image:
 > WinMLRunner.exe -model c:\\data\\SqueezeNet.onnx -CPU -GPUBoundInput -RGB

+### JSON File for input preprocessing
+User can place a JSON file next to the model file.
+The parameters in Json file is set as default to input preprocessing parameters, autoscale and inputImagePreprocess.
+All the paramaters in json is of string datatype.

+#### Sample JSON file
+  {
+    "AutoScale": "Linear",
+    "Scale": "2.5",
+    "MeanStdDevR": "3.4",
+    "MeanStdDevG": "5.4",
+    "MeanStdDevB": "4"
+  }

 ## Default output

 **Running a good model:**